SmithWillSuffice/ohanga-pai/content/blog/58_gizza_gov.md

 always have a special place in New Zealand politics.
 This is in part a realization of irreversible changes in world civilization.
-Cultures will not be lost anymore, you cannot destroy a significant culture these days no matter how hard you try, there are two many archivists (to put it crudely!).
+Cultures will not be lost anymore, you cannot destroy a significant culture these days no matter how hard you try, there are too many archivists with a whole lot of digital memory resource (to put it crudely!).

-However, what I prefer to say in current times is that for Palestine--Israel there is no $n$-state solution for any $n$ until the people of the land are prepared to live together in peace and harmony.
+However, what I prefer to say in current times is that for Palestine--Israel **there is no $n$-state solution for any $n$ until the people of the land are prepared to live together in peace and harmony**.

 If the people of the Middle East are prepared to live together in peace and harmony then there is an $n$-state solution for any $n>0$.
-The decision on what $n$ is suitable becomes a democratic choice, after sufficient debate and deliberation.
-If the Israeli's are prepared to clear real estate they have settled in, say, the post-1967 map, then perhaps an $n=2$ state is possible in harmony.
+The decision on which $n$ is suitable then becomes a democratic choice, after sufficient debate and deliberation.
+If the Israelis are prepared to clear real estate they have settled in, say, the post-1967 map, then perhaps an $n=2$ state is possible in harmony.
 If not, then an $n=1$ state would be the choice, imposed by the Israelis precisely because they are unwilling to abandon the real estate.
 But then the entire world had better impose upon Israel a true democracy for the people living in the land.
+That means equitably sharing the existing housing, land, water and all such basic resources for life.

 Here is another prerequisite: how can you possible think of the entire world imposing democracy upon an Israel--Palestine One State?
-You cannot, the United Nations has not earned that legitimacy, and will not be trusted while the Security Council veto power is in place.
+You cannot!
+The United Nations has not earned that legitimacy, and will not be trusted while the Security Council veto power is in place.
 The entire UN has to first become a true international democracy of nations.
 One nation, one vote.